Quick FREE Shipping on Orders $49+*

 Many collectors look for specific features on a globe, such as a significant named place change or the layout of the landmasses.
 The landmass display can be unique on very old world globes as this was the understanding of how the earth was at that time.

 If you are looking for a turn of the century globe, well, they are not as cheap as you can imagine.
-Some companies do produce world globes today with period maps from the 15th, 16th & 17th Centuries.
+Some companies do produce world globes today with period maps from the 15th, 16th & 17th centuries.
 Many of these can be found on our Old World Globes page.
 However, if you are searching for an actual globe from a specific period check out our friends at Murray Hudson.